twlz0ne/multi-translate.el/README.md

     This function will translate word or region from source language to target language.

+    The source/target languages can be specified by the variable `multi-translate-language-pair`, and also can be manually specified by `C-u`.

 ## Use different backends translate words and sentences

 Usally, a local dictionary is enough for words translating, only sentences need